ffjaervik/studyBudz-backend-v2/README.md

 # studyBudz-backend-v2
-iterating over the StudyBudz repo with new technologies like Typescript, Firebase and dedicated testing suite with Jest.
+Iterating over the StudyBudz repo with new technologies like Typescript, Firebase and dedicated testing suite with Jest.